General Admission Policy

 Official transcript(s) from prior undergraduate and graduate (if applicable) institutions are required.

-- An official transcript is defined as a transcript received directly from the issuing institution (whether on paper and still in the envelope or a certified electronic copy) that is appropriately signed/authenticated.
+- An official transcript is defined as a transcript received directly from the issuing institution (whether on paper and still in the envelope or a certified electronic copy) that is appropriately signed and authenticated.

-- Official transcripts from all post-secondary institutions are required, not only from the institutions that conferred the degree(s).
-Transcripts must reflect all coursework taken from every post-secondary institution attended, even if you transferred, withdrew, did not graduate, or the coursework appears on other transcripts.
+- Official transcripts from all institutions of higher education attended are required, not only from the institutions that conferred the degree(s).
+Transcripts must reflect all coursework taken from every institution attended, even if you transferred, withdrew, did not graduate, or the coursework appears on other transcripts.

 - College seniors in their final academic year should submit current official transcripts from all previous colleges or universities attended directly after completing the online application, followed by a final official transcript showing the award of the baccalaureate degree before the first semester or term enrolled at the School of Education.